kr-matthews/cribbage/README.md

 - The styling (css) is not very responsive - especially the scoreboard - and won't work well on smaller screens.
 In general, it's very basic, and doesn't take advantage of any libraries.
 - The scoreboard is supposed to have a couple of curved segments, but only straight segments are used.
+- The scoreboard doesn't quite look exactly right in Firefox (and maybe other browsers).
 - The secret keys for remote play aren't properly secured.
 - The UI can be inspected to reveal what cards each player has.
 - The deck can similarly be checked via standard Chrome extensions or intercepting the pubnub messages.